monkey-cli/monkey-trainer/README.md

 git clone https://github.com/opencv/opencv.git

-# opencv_createsamples & opencv_traincascade are not part of the latest release
+# opencv_createsamples & opencv_traincascade are not part of the latest release/version
+# cd into the opencv folder and checkout version 3.4 branch
 git checkout 3.4

+# cd back to parent dir and create the build directory
 mkdir build_opencv
 cd build_opencv